AudiovisualMetadataPlatform/amp_mgms/tools/kaldi/how_does_this_stupid_thing_work.md

 which runs the transcription and then copies the files if the transcription was successful.
 It then removes all of the files in /audio_in_16khz

+NEW METHODOLOGY:
+The script was rewritten to use the /writable directory tree and notice the sentinel files.

 ## /kaldi/egs/american-archive-kaldi/run_kaldi.py
 (src: resources/american-archive-kaldi/sample_experiment/run_kaldi.py)